Designsynchronyorg/des-package-defaults/README.md

 # des-npm-package-defaults
 Npm package development needs
-Easily make your README file with an editor, using [README editor](https://readme.so/editor)
+Easily make your README and documentation files, using [README editor](https://readme.so/editor) Easily choose a license at [Choose a license](https://choosealicense.com/)